jooyounghun/AI-Team-5/README.md

-# AI-Team-5
+# AI-Team-5: Combine Two Paper using Python
-## Project building architecture combining R-CNN network in Faster R-CNN paper and Facenet using Python
+Project building architecture combining R-CNN network in Faster R-CNN paper and Facenet
 ___
 ## Introduction
 we propose what point affect to accuracy from between Python Package and C raw programming without Package.